 Staterooms are some of the most unusual at sea and range from 149 to 1,524 square feet.
 Some interior cabins have a virtual balcony which is a floor-to-ceiling high-definition TV with real-time video streaming from the ship’s external cameras to create the illusion of a balcony.
 Park View or Boardwalk View cabins are inside balcony cabins that overlook the lush Central Park or amusing Boardwalk.
 Several of the top category cabins are designed as two-storey lofts that overlook the ocean or waterparks.
 They feature several bedrooms, large living and dining rooms, bars, enormous luxurious bathrooms and wraparound balconies with private hot tubs.

-The Harmony is a fun, friendly, floating city at sea.
+The Harmony cruse ship is a fun, friendly, floating city at sea.
 Whether you do everything or nothing on board, you’ll be incredibly impressed by this magnificent engineering marvel.

-The Harmony sails the Caribbean from Fort Lauderdale and San Juan.
+Royal Caribbean’s Harmony of the Seas cruises the Caribbean from Fort Lauderdale and San Juan.
 Call 800-762-0585 or visit http://www.royalcaribbean.com